 Moore wears this blazer in two different ways in The Man with the Golden Gun: first with a blue striped shirt, blue satin tie and grey trousers (like Bond had done before) and second with a cream shirt, striped tie and cream trousers.
 The cream trousers and blazer look is something that Moore introduced to Bond, and this outfit once again gives Moore’s Bond a classic naval look.

 The Spy Who Loved Me: Yellow Ski Suit

 Starting with the the yellow ski suit in The Spy Who Loved Me, Moore’s Bond became known for his unbelievable skiing skills.
 No skiwear stands out on screen as much as Moore’s yellow jumpsuit and bright red hat, parachute pack and boots.
 Bogner made the ski suit, and it has the iconic “B” zip pull that can be seen not only on Bond’s ski suit but also on the Russians’ ski suits.

-The incredible stunt that ends the scene with the union jacket parachute helps to solidify Moore’s first ski suit in the Bond series and on the most important pieces of Moore’s Bond wardrobe.
+The incredible stunt that ends the scene with the union jack parachute helps to solidify Moore’s first ski suit in the Bond series and on the most important pieces of Moore’s Bond wardrobe.

 The Spy Who Loved Me: Dinner Suit

 Moore’s most famous dinner suit hails from his most popular and personal favourite Bond film, The Spy Who Loved Me.
 This midnight blue dinner suit from Angelo Roma checks off all the boxes for the quintessential 1970s Moore style: Double-breasted.
 Wide lapels.
 Flared trousers.
 Large shirt collar.
 Unusual shirt cuffs.
 Slip-on shoes.